Miloš Ninković: 2017–18: Rise to a Sydney FC legend

 Ninković began the 2017–18 season as a new marquee player for Sydney FC in the FFA Cup.
-He opened the campaign by scoring a goal in an 8–0 away win against Darwin Rovers, setting a new record in the competition.
+He opened the campaign by scoring a goal in an 8–0 away victory against Darwin Rovers, setting a new record in the competition.
 Ninković started in the remaining games as Sydney FC advanced to the finals against Adelaide United, who beat them the last time they met in a cup final.
-On 21 November 2017, the game commenced with Ninković opening the scoreline 1–0, putting it past Paul Izzo.
-The score drew level by Nikola Mileusnic, leading the game into extra time before Bobô scored the winning goal in the 110th minute.
+On 21 November 2017, the game ended with Ninković opening the scoreline 1–0, putting it past Paul Izzo.
+The score drew level by Nikola Mileusnic, leading the match into extra time before Bobô scored the winning goal in the 110th minute.
 Ninković earned his third accolade with Sydney FC as the club won their first cup title in their history.

 Ahead of the league season, Ninković utilised his playmaking skills, forming a partnership with new arrival Adrian Mierzejewski who added more to the attack with Alex Brosque and Bobô.
 On 3 January 2018, he scored a goal against Newcastle, skillfully beating four defenders and chipping the ball past Glen Moss to tie the game 1–1.
 The final score at Allianz Stadium was 2–2.
 After the match, the goal would be dubbed by Fox Sports as a goal of the season contender, and received further praise from Mark Bosnich, saying, "An absolutely special goal by a special player and once again (he) came to Sydney's rescue".
 In March, Ninković missed on an AFC Champions League group match against Kashima Antlers due to hamstring problems.
 He returned to full fitness and scored his fifth goal of the season in a 2–1 defeat against Brisbane Roar.
-The week after, he scored a goal to win 2–1 against Central Coast Mariners, bringing his league tally to 6.
+One week later, he scored a goal in a 2–1 victory against Central Coast Mariners.
 On 3 April, he scored the opening goal in a crucial AFC Champions League match against Suwon Bluewings that ended with Sydney FC winning 4–1.

 On 13 April, Ninković celebrated his second consecutive premiership after a 1–0 win against Melbourne Victory in the final round of the A-League.
 At the end of the season, his performance and influence in Australian football received praises from many media and personnel including from Australian international Miloš Degenek who stated that "Ninkovic is the most appreciated footballer in Australia.
 [His arrival is] the best thing that happened to Australian football," adding "He has given Australia more than Alessandro Del Piero!".
 On 31 May, he extended his contract for two years with Sydney FC following the departure of Graham Arnold.